 The app provides a dashboards targeted to the sales operations team.
 One of them—Sales Performance—should have the info the CEO wants.

 - Go the app home page on your phone and scroll through the list of dashboards.
 Find Sales Performance and tap it.
-The dashboard shows your team’s performance selling all DTC products for the year and year-over-year growth numbers, which look great.
-Scroll down and you can see charts for products, Performance by Quarter, Top 10 Opportunity Owners, and Win/Loss Analysis.
+The dashboard shows your team’s performance selling all DTC products for the year, including closed won revenue, win rate, and average deal size.
+Looks great, right?
+Scroll down and you can see charts for products, Performance by Quarter, Top Opportunity Owners, and Win/Loss Analysis.
 All of them show results for all your products.
 How do you focus on tablets?
 The mobile app makes it easy.

 - Tap the Tablets bar.
 (You may have to tap it twice to select it.)
 Now you can see just tablets—in all the charts!
 Drag up and down to see.
 To test that, tap the Tablets bar again, and all the charts redraw to show all DTC products.
 That’s faceting at work again!

 The CEO is excited, and even Laura’s surprised her team’s done so well.
 Since this looks so easy, the CEO wants to explore.

 “Let’s dig in to this dashboard a little more,” he says.
 You drag down to look at two other really useful charts: one showing your team’s top opportunity owners, another with a win-loss analysis.
 And faceting makes them even more useful.